-Aloo Gosht is a spicy meat gravy that has potatoes cooked with lamb or mutton in a thick stew.
-Pair it with rice or naan for a gastronomic delight.
+Try this Pakistani Aloo Gosht, where mutton and potatoes are cooked in a spicy curry.
+Pair it with phulka or steamed rice for a gastronomic delight.
 Here is how to make it.

 If you don’t have a pressure cooker, you can cook this curry in a normal heavy bottom pan.
 Just that it will take more time for the mutton to get cooked properly.